 The District is governed by a Board of Trustees, each appointed by one of the incorporated cities or one of the counties within the District's boundaries.
 Board meetings are held at 10:00 am on the third Tuesday of each month in Elk Grove.

-2016 Board of Trustees Officers
+2017 Board of Trustees Officers

-President: Bruce Eldridge, Yolo County Vice-President: Sean Denny, City of Woodland Secretary: Susan Maggy, Sacramento County
+President: Sean Denny, City of Woodland Vice-President: Susan Maggy, Sacramento County Secretary: Raymond LaTorre, City of Sacramento

 Board of Trustees